duncanmcclean/simple-commerce/README.md

 4. Run `composer install && composer update`

-5. Run `php artisan vendor:publish` and select the option `Damcclean\Commerce\CommerceServiceProvider`.
+5. Run `php artisan vendor:publish` and select the option `DoubleThreeDigital\SimpleCommerce\CommerceServiceProvider`.

 6. You'll also need to run our database migrations and seeders to get your database setup. `php artisan migrate && php artisan db:seed`